RenatoFleury/RenatoFleury/README.md

 ### About me

 First of all, I love to solve problems, and that's why I became an engineer.
-More specifically, I'm an undergraduate computer engineer at Universidade de São Paulo aiming to work as a software engineer.
+More specifically, I'm an undergraduate computer engineer aiming to work as a software engineer.

 ### Education